Welcome International Students

 The SAS Writing Program provides special writing and speaking courses as well as tutoring services to students with a language background other than English to support academic success.

-University Career Services provides individual advising for international students and career development and employment services for international students.
+Rutgers University Career Exploration and Success provides individual advising for international students and career development and employment services for international students.

-The SAS Career Exploration in Arts and Sciences Initiative helps students develop their sense of purpose and bring together their academic interests with career possibilities.
+SAS Career Explorations in Arts and Sciences helps students develop their sense of purpose and bring together their academic interests with career possibilities.
 A course, workshops, and meetings with successful alumni prepare students to find rewarding employment after graduation.

 Our International Living and Learning Community provides international students with the option to live in a traditional residence hall on College Avenue Campus, Frelinghuysen Hall, for their first year of undergraduate study.
 Students enjoy participating together in events like Halloween Pumpkin Carving; International Art Shows; International Student Panels during International Education Week; a Thanksgiving Holiday meal during the short November break; Lunar New Year Celebrations; and Holi Celebration.